 This part of the tutorial is a little introduction to colors and exporting files.
-As this is a really complex theme I can only show you a few basics here and I always recommend to talk to your printing company about colors and file types before sending anything to being produced.
+This topic can be really complex so I can only show you a few basics here and I always recommend to talk to your printing company about colors and file types before actually sending anything over to production.

 Tip: If you are new to Adobe Illustrator or haven't worked with color swatches yet, make sure to check out these tutorials provided by Adobe:

 In Part 01-04 of this tutorial we worked in RGB color mode.
 This is the right color mode if you want to use your design on screen.
 But when you print it in RGB Mode you may get a rude surprise – the colors are not as vibrant as on your screen...
 So what can we do here?
 First of all we have to change the document color mode to CMYK, this is short for C=Cyan M=Magenta Y=Yellow K=Key(Black) and defines standard printing colors.
 (Check out this Wikipedia article if you want to learn more about it: CMYK color model).
 Click on File –> Document Color Mode and change it to CMYK Color.
 Go to your color swatches and double click on a swatch to open the options.
 As you can see the Color Mode changed to CMYK already.
 The change to CMYK mode could result in paler color values because RGB and CMYK have a different color spectrum.
 Which simply means 'You cannot print all colors you can generate on your screen'.
 So it might be possible that your color values need some adjustments.

 Tip: If you want to make sure that the colors are exactly like you want when printing it, you need a printing-color-guide like this here for example: Pantone Color Book (There are different guides for different materials)

 A color guide shows you the exact translation of your color values selected in your print file.